 Brazil Fan watching the 2014 World Cup Quarterfinals photo by Bentavener

-So here’s the strange part; despite all that “tightness” and hard fought 0-0 and 1-1 draws, the four teams that have made it through to the semi-finals are the same old, same olds!
+So here’s the strange part; despite all that “tightness” and hard-fought 0-0 and 1-1 draws, the four teams that have made it through to the semi-finals are the same old, same olds!
 In fact, four of the five most successful nations in World Cup history make up the placings – Brazil, Germany, Argentina and three-time losing finalists, The Netherlands.
 The only member of the elite international World Cup history “club” that is missing is Italy – on an early flight home courtesy of biter Luis Suarez’s Uruguay – along with Costa Rica who beat the Italians by 1-0.

 All in all – it’s been a bit like tossing a coin eight times for it to keep landing on heads.
 So will the trend continue form here?
-Well if it is to do so – we “should” see an all South American final between the hosts and their neighbours, and fierce rivals, Argentina.
+Well if it is to do so – we “should” see an all South American final between the hosts and their neighbors, and fierce rivals, Argentina.
 That’s because Brazil’s World Cup record is a little better than that of the Germans and ditto Argentina over Holland.
 Although that’s not what the odds say with Betfair, the world’s biggest betting exchange at the time of writing.
-Brazil are currently 11/4 third favourites behind Argentina and Germany both at 5/2 and Holland the laggards in the market at 7/2.
+Brazil is currently 11/4 third favorites behind Argentina and Germany both at 5/2 and Holland the laggards in the market at 7/2.

-But if the strange goings-on continue, Brazil will win anyway; with or without Neymar, their talismanic striker.
+But if the strange goings-on continues, Brazil will win anyway; with or without Neymar, their talismanic striker.
 It’s fantastic stuff, though, as befits the home of football … Brazil, a country you just know you have to visit one day?